ThomasHeinThura/conkyrc/README.md

 * the note is for acting as a sticky note.

 ### Customize
 * If you are very good at customizing config files, you don't really need to read these customization steps.
 In conky, you can customize many ways for one thing.
-This is beauty of conky.
+This is the beauty of conky.
 * First, you need to search if is everything working by running the config file.

             conky -c lite_top.conkyrc